 Standard Mounts (STD)

-In this case, the “Standard” interface by Leupold is nowhere near the standard interface (common/normal).
+The “Standard” interface is a mount that was created by Leupold, however, it is anything but ‘standard.’
 In fact, the standard interface is very rare now and should be avoided as it is complicated and not near as strong nor easy to use as other interfaces here.

 The front ring twists 90 degrees and locks into the base and is held into place by the scope whereas the rear ring is pinched in place by two small screws that can be used for windage adjustment.
 You’re most likely to see this setup on a rifle from the 1960s.